-Homoeopathy: Homeopathy is a 200-year-old holistic medicine system that uses very potent and highly diluted naturally active substances from plants, minerals, and animals.
-Homoeopathic remedies follow the principle that “like cures like.”
+Homeopathy: Homeopathy is a 200-year-old holistic medicine system that uses very potent and highly diluted naturally active substances from plants, minerals, and animals.
+Homeopathic remedies follow the principle that “like cures like.”
 This is where substances that cause symptoms of a disease in healthy people would also treat symptoms during sickness.
-A homoeopath treats the whole person by retrieving emotional, mental, and physical symptoms during a session while recommending an effective, safe, and individualized remedy.
+A homeopath treats the whole person by retrieving emotional, mental, and physical symptoms during a session while recommending an effective, safe, and individualized remedy.

 Hypnotherapy: Hypnotherapy, or hypnosis, is a therapy where a licensed and certified hypnotherapist guides the client into relaxation and also uses the power of suggestion to help explore the physical or emotional ailments of the client.
 Hypnotherapy can be used to treat many health problems, including anxiety, depression, stress reduction, chronic pain, irritable bowel syndrome (IBS), obesity, quitting smoking, insomnia, and much more.

 Hair and Scalp Specialist ~ Trichology: As a branch of dermatology, a trichologist is a hair and scalp specialist.
 They are able to diagnose and treat hair and scalp conditions, including baldness, hair thinning, or diseases of the scalp.

 Health & Wellness Coaching: Awareness, Reflection, and Choice into a reliable practice to improve health & wellness.